Nithyaraaj21/DS-recruitment-challenge/README.md

 8. [Cloning Instructions](#cloning-instructions)

 ## Introduction
 Welcome to the Retailer Product Return Prediction project!
-In this project, we aim to tackle the challenge of predicting product returns for a retailer who sells shoes across multiple shops, both online and offline.
+In this project, the aim is to tackle the challenge of predicting product returns for a retailer who sells products across multiple shops, both online and offline.

+The Main repository contains file required to run the app and the Branch contains the rest of the models and analysis part.

 ## Project Overview
 Project is structured into three main phases: